Key takeaways

 Wrike provides online proofing tools for managing frequent reviews and approvals.
 This setup works particularly well for creative and marketing teams collaborating on visual assets and looking to centralize feedback.

 All comments appear both in the file and in a dedicated panel on the right side of the screen.
-Teams can run approvals manually or through automation, and administrators can invite external reviewers to collaborate and leave feedback without full account access.
+I can run approvals manually or through automation, and administrators can invite external reviewers to collaborate and leave feedback without full account access.

 Read more: Wrike for marketers buyer’s guide